Musoye/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

-This is readme for the web infrastructure project
+This is a team project on Web Infrastructure.